15 Illustration Portfolio Websites That Are Brimming with Talent

-The website includes a selection of additional illustrated projects, a ‘Press’ page featuring some of the positive coverage and testimonials he’s received, and an online store where visitors can purchase prints of his works.
-When hovering over the detailed illustrations, we discover a close-up of the same piece to help us see and appreciate it better - a great practice when selling your art online.
+The illustrator website includes a selection of additional projects, a Press page featuring some of the positive coverage and testimonials he’s received, and an online store where visitors can purchase prints of his works.
+When hovering over the detailed illustrations in his website’s shop, we discover a close-up of each piece to help us see and appreciate it better – a great practice when selling your art online.

 04. Naomi Wilkinson

-Based in Bristol, UK, Naomi Wilkinson has worked with clients such as Facebook, Etsy and Airbnb, and has also illustrated and created books.
+Based in Bristol, UK, Naomi Wilkinson has worked with clients such as Facebook, Etsy, Airbnb, and Wix – and has also illustrated and created books.
 Her distinct style merges a nostalgic color palette with shapes resembling paper cut-outs.

-Neatly organized on Naomi’s homepage are her many projects, consisting of gifs, illustrated patterns, greeting cards and more.
-She’s included ample amounts of whitespace from one image to the next.
-Each illustration opens up into a project page, with more images and a brief textual description to explain it.
+Neatly organized on Naomi’s homepage are her many projects, consisting of gifs, illustrated patterns and greeting cards.
+She’s included ample amounts of whitespace, allowing users to move from one image to the next without distraction.
+Each illustration opens up into a project page, putting it in the spotlight with more images and a brief textual description to explain it.

 05. Rose Blake

-Starting from the illustrated pretzel used for this website’s favicon, Rose Blake’s portfolio is fun and lighthearted.
-The large, capital letters making up her name on the homepage are surrounded by a selection of little, clickable illustrations.
+Starting with the illustrated pretzel favicon, Rose Blake’s portfolio website is fun and lighthearted.
+She places her own logo – a large word mark style logo making up her name – on the homepage, surrounded by a selection of small, clickable illustrations.